ltb-project/ppm/README.md

 # Description:
 # Defines the maximum number of consecutive character allowed for any class
 maxConsecutivePerClass 0

+# useCracklib parameter
+# Format:
+# useCracklib [0 | 1]
+# Description:
+# If set to 1, the password must pass the cracklib check
+useCracklib 0

+# cracklibDict parameter
+# Format:
+# cracklibDict [path_to_cracklib_dictionnary]
+# Description:
+# directory+filename-prefix that your version of CrackLib will go hunting for
+# For example, /var/pw_dict resolves as /var/pw_dict.pwd,
+# /var/pw_dict.pwi and /var/pw_dict.hwm dictionnary files
+cracklibDict /var/cache/cracklib/cracklib_dict

 # classes parameter
 # Format: